meonkeys/docker-isolator/Readme.md

 `whoami` is a stand-in for any service that doesn't need outbound (e.g. Internet) access.

-These attempts cannot be running simultaneously.
+These attempts cannot be run simultaneously.

 ## ✅ Attempt 1: file provider, no intermediate proxy

-The simplest solution is to _avoid the docker provider_ and use the file provider instead.
+The simplest solution is to avoid the Traefik [docker provider](https://doc.traefik.io/traefik/providers/docker/) and use the [file provider](https://doc.traefik.io/traefik/providers/file/) instead.

 See `attempt-01/Readme.md`.

+## ✅ Attempt 2: docker provider, intermediate proxy

+This works and has different characteristics than Attempt 1.

+See `attempt-02/Readme.md`.

-## ❌ Attempt 2: docker provider, no intermediate proxy
+## ❌ Attempt 3: docker provider, no intermediate proxy

 This doesn't appear to work.

-See `attempt-02/Readme.md`.

-## ✅ Attempt 3: docker provider, intermediate proxy

-This works and has different characteristics than Attempt 1.

 See `attempt-03/Readme.md`.

 ## Experiment further

+Here are some additional things to try once you have a working attempt running.

+### Traefik dashboard

 See the Traefik dashboard on the host at <http://localhost:8080>.

+### ping tests

-To test network activity within the `private` (isolated) network, run
+To test network access from within the `private` (isolated) network, run

 ```bash
 docker compose exec jailed-worker bash